Read in: IT 🇮🇹 EN 🇺🇸

 These original components have now become coveted among collectors and retrogaming enthusiasts.
 There are still manufacturers of joysticks and Arcade buttons, mostly Japanese companies.

-The JAMMA standard and the evolution of Coin-Ops
+The Jamma standard and the evolution of coin-op

-With the introduction of the JAMMA (Japan Amusement Machinery Manufacturers Association) standard in the mid-80s, the world of Arcade cabinets underwent a real revolution.
-Before that, each Arcade game manufacturer adopted its own standard for connecting game PCBs inside the cabinet.
-It therefore made it difficult and expensive to replace or update games within an arcade.
-With JAMMA, however, it became possible to use the same cabinet for different games, simply by replacing the game card regardless of the specific game manufacturer.
-Since Japan designed most of the games, JAMMA became the de facto worldwide standard in the 1990s.
+With the introduction of the Jamma standard (Japan Amusement Machinery Manufacturers Association) in the mid -1980s, the world of Arcade cabinets suffered a real revolution.
+Before then, each Arcade games manufacturer adopted its own standard of connection of the game PCBs inside the cabin.
+He therefore made the replacement or updating of games difficult and expensive inside a games room.
+With Jamma, however, it became possible to use the same cabin for different games, simply by replacing the game card regardless of the specific game producer.
+Since Japan designed most of the games, in the 90s the Jamma became in fact the world standard.

 The JAMMA standard provides a 56-pin connection.
 In a single connector there are the power supply voltages, the signals of the joysticks and buttons, the coin mechanism and the monitor.

-This type of modularity brought many advantages to operators, who could easily upgrade or replace the games without having to change the entire structure of the cabinet.
-Brands such as Capcom, Namco, Sega, Konami and then even Atari began to use the JAMMA standard for their titles.
+This type of modularity brought many advantages to operators, who could easily update or replace games without having to change the entire cabinet structure.
+Marchi such as Capcom, Namco, Sega, Konami and then Atari also began to use the Jamma standard for their titles.

 During our interview, Stefan explained how the modularity of the JAMMA cabinets made it possible to update games, keeping the Arcade experience alive for several years, even when players' tastes changed.